Terengganu: Languages

 The people of Terengganu generally speak Coastal Terengganu Malay, which is distinct from standard Malay and Kelantan-Pattani Malay, except for those in Besut district, Perhentian Islands and some parts of Setiu where Kelantanese are more dominant.
 Those that live in Hulu Terengganu had their own distinct variant but closely related to Coastal Terengganu Malay.
 Chinese Terengganuans are predominantly Hoklo people and thus mostly speak Hokkien as their first language, although a number of Mandarin speakers are increasing.
 Indians in Terengganu mostly speak Malaysian Tamil.
 There is also an Orang Asli languages such as Batek and Semaq Beri, spoken in inland parts of Terengganu and is part of the Austroasiatic language family.
 There is also a small number of Cham language speakers spoken by a small community of Cham people in Dungun.

 Religion

 According to the 2020 Census, the population of Terengganu is 97.3% Muslim, 2% Buddhist, 0.2% Hindu, 0.2% Christian, and 0.04% follower of Chinese folk religions or unknown affiliation.

 Statistics from the 2010 Census indicate that 91.4% of the Chinese population are identified as Buddhists, with significant minorities of adherents identifying as Christians (4.7%), Chinese folk religions (1.6%) and Muslims (1.4%).
 The majority of the Indian population are Hindus (69.8%), with a significant minorities of numbers identifying as Muslims (18.1%), Christians (5.3%) and Buddhists (4.9%).
 The non-Malay bumiputera community are predominantly Muslims (56.8%), with significant minorities identifying as Christians (33.2%) and Buddhists (5.6%).
-All Malays are Muslims.
+All Malays are Muslims, in accordance with the Malaysian Constitution.